JKHYuen/AltoCloneBuild/README.md

 ## Controls
-     Left Click: Jump, hold left click to do backflip Right Click: Glide (do backflips to charge up)
+     Left Click: Jump, hold left click to do backflip Right Click: Glide (mid air only, do backflips to charge up)